 If you are still considering coming to Canada, the first step is to secure an admission into a Canadian school.
-We wrote an article on what you need to do to secure admission into Canadian schools as an international student.
+We wrote an article on what you need to do to.
 You can read it before you continue.

 Get a Study Permit